 Artificial intelligence and machine learning may seem like futuristic technologies, but they are very real in today’s business landscape.
-In fact, many companies have prioritized integrating such Sales automation tools.
-According to Gartner, the number of enterprises implementing AI software grew an astonishing 270 percent between 2015 and the beginning of 2019.
+In fact, many companies have prioritized integrating such sales AI tools.
+According to Gartner, the number of enterprises implementing AI software grew an astonishing 270% between 2015 and the beginning of 2019.

 As companies pursue digital transformations, Gartner notes, AI is not being used to solve complex tasks and replace human workforces, but rather to serve existing Sales and Marketing teams.
 Automation helps improve preparedness and intelligence to create super-charged Sales and Marketing.

 But how does that happen?
 Let’s examine how AI works in a business sense, first.